Robonavigators/ESP32-C3-Walkie-Talkie-/README.md

 The easiest way to install the firmware is directly through your web browser using Web Serial:

 1. Go to [Robonavigators ESP Flasher](https://robonavigators.github.io/flash.html).
-2. Choose **ESP32-C3 Encrypted Walkie Talkie Firmware** from the firmware menu.
+2. Choose **ESP32-C3 Walkie Talkie Firmware** from the firmware menu.
 3. Click the connect button and select your ESP32-C3's COM/Serial port from the browser popup.
 4. Click upload to flash the firmware directly to your board.